uk-gov-mirror/ONSdigital.blaise-nisra-case-mover/README.md

 A new .yaml.tpl file has to be created for different survey periods, adjusting the SURVEY_DESTINATION_PATH and container and cronjob name.

-### To do:
-1. Change config.py to have a list of extensions rather than filenames
-2. Configure the yaml.tpl to work with different survey periods

 ## Integration with GCP and Cloudbuild

 The repo now contains the following files to achieve CI\CD integration: